Writer: Keith Champagne

 (It’s worth noting that the text also refers to the Thunderers as the Weaponers of Qward; traditionally, the Weaponers had been distinct from the Thunderers, serving as the ruling class on Qward prior to Sinestro’s takeover.)

-Superman himself wakes to discover himself impressed in a cave somewhere, held in place by a large, monstrous construct created by Sinestro’s ring.
+Superman himself wakes to discover himself imprisoned in a cave somewhere, held in place by a large, monstrous construct created by Sinestro’s ring.
 Sinestro seeks to drive Parallax out of Superman so that he can capture it, and towards that end, he uses the power of his ring to force Superman to confront his fears, leading us to the answer to the question posed way back up at the top.

 What does Superman fear?
 Well, Superman stuff, I guess.